 Reality hit, however, as she tried to find a job in the aviation industry, as she experienced barriers and doors that were closed to her.
 Some were because she was female but, at the time, the airlines had a height requirement of 5′ 6″ –and Mary was 5’0″!

 The Wichita Falls FSS manager had been encouraging Mary to apply to become an air traffic controller.
 After an 18-month ordeal of applying and testing but still hitting barriers, she was accepted and began ATC school, in 1976.
-While waiting for the FAA, she found an aviation job in McAlester, OK, where she worked as a pilot, mechanic and instructor, until she received the call to become an air traffic controller.
+While waiting for the FAA, she found an aviation job in McAlester, OK.
+It was there she worked as a pilot, mechanic and instructor, until she received the call to become an air traffic controller.

-Again, she was the only female in her class and graduated second in the class and became the first female controller in Lawton.
+Again, she was the only female in her class.
+She graduated second in the class and became the first female controller in Lawton.
 In June, 1977, Mary earned her Inspection Authorization.

 She was proud of this accomplishment, as even getting the authorization to take the test had involved FAA legal counsel “ordering” the FSDO to administer the test to her.
 She never believed she was the first woman to earn this certificate, but started to consider the possibility when another female claimed to be the first woman IA about a year later.
 Now a controller.
 Mary also taught dozens of safety seminars, until she retired from the FAA, in 2002.

-Today, she and Lawrence run Latimer Services, at the Wilbarger County Airport in Vernon, TX, a business they began in 1970.
+Today, she and Lawrence run Latimer Services, at the Wilbarger County Airport in Vernon, TX.
+They began their business in 1970.
 Mary has now partially—or fully-trained “hundreds” of pilots and, as a DPE has tested more than 600!
 Among her awards are 2014 Southwest Region Flight Instructor of the Year; 2014 Flight Training Excellence; AOPA President’s Choice Award; 2014 International Forest of Friendship; and the 2015 Lubbock FSDO FAAST Representative of the Year.

 Recalling her path, Mary says there seemed to be three reactions to her aviation endeavors– equally divided between disbelief, animosity and encouragement.
 The encouragement was deeply appreciated and was crucial to her progress and success.
 The disbelief could be dealt with by demonstrating her skill, talent and commitment.
 The animosity and overt sexism was mostly ignored, and Mary did not allow it to interfere with her training or career.

-In fact, she took pride in proving naysayers wrong, outperforming those who tried to sabotage her career, earning the respect and admiration of the disbelievers and proving that being a female is not a limiting factor for a career in aviation.
+In fact, she took pride in proving naysayers wrong, outperforming those who tried to sabotage her career.
+By earning the respect and admiration of the disbelievers and proving that being a female is not a limiting factor for a career in aviation.